-Identifying tubal blockage can be a little difficult as they can open and close, so it might be tricky to determine if they are blocked or closed.
+Identifying fallopian tubal blockages can be a little difficult as they can open and close, so it might be tricky to determine if they are blocked or closed.
 In order to accurately diagnose tubal blockage, a doctor conducts a basic evaluation first.
 There are 3 main blocked tubes test doctors conduct for a diagnosis.
 They are:

-Laparoscopy can provide accurate information for tubal blockage, however, the causes of blocked fallopian tubes are many and symptoms may vary and so doctors might recommend a different blocked tubes test based on the patient’s condition.
+Laparoscopy can provide accurate information for tubal blockage, however, the causes of blocked fallopian tubes are many and symptoms may vary so doctors might recommend a different blocked tube test based on the patient’s condition.
 For example, doctors may not recommend laparoscopy immediately as it is invasive.
 They would recommend options according to the patient’s medical history.

 Treatment options depend on how severely one or both tubes are affected.
 If you’re healthy with only one tubal blockage, you can still have a successful pregnancy.
 Your doctor might prescribe some fertility drugs to regulate and increase ovulation for the unaffected fallopian tube.
-However, this might not be feasible if there is blockage on both tubes.
+However, this might not be feasible if there is a blockage on both tubes.
 If that is the case, then tubal blockage treatment includes:

-In some cases , laparoscopic surgery is beneficial to re-open blocked fallopian tubes and discard scar tissue.
+In some cases, laparoscopic surgery is beneficial to re-open blocked fallopian tubes and discard scar tissue.
 However, it also varies depending on

 There is also a chance of ectopic pregnancy post-surgery and therefore after tubal blockage treatment, one would closely be monitored by the doctor to explore the best suitable option for you.
 Surgical treatment however is not the hard-fast rule for any case of tubal blockage.

-Many professionals recommend IVF for patients who have deep scarrings, endometriosis that is advanced, and for females whose male partner is experiencing infertility.
-The doctor, upon analysing, would suggest if surgery or directly opting for IVF would be best for your situation.
+Many professionals recommend IVF for patients who have deep scarring, or endometriosis that is advanced, and for females whose male partner is experiencing infertility.
+The doctor, upon analyzing, would suggest if surgery or directly opting for IVF would be best for your situation.
 IVF is a good solution for tubal blockage because the procedure avoids any contact with the tubes.
-In case of hydrosalpinx, doctors may surgically first remove the affected tube and then recommend IVF for you.
+In the case of hydrosalpinx, doctors may surgically first remove the affected tube and then recommend IVF for you.
 Do not be afraid of IVF as it is a trusted and tested way to conceive babies.
 Visit a specialist such as Dr. Manish Banker himself to understand your options.
 In the light of COVID-19, your safety is our priority and you can be assured that all the necessary precautions are being taken in the hospital to keep you protected from the virus.